nvlbg/game/README.md

 You can configure your game server by modifying server/config.js Here is what each option does:

+- MONGO_CONNECTION_STRING - your mongo database connection string
 - MAP - the level that will be started.
-It must be saved in public/data/maps/
+It must be saved in public/data/maps/ as a .json file
 - FPS - the frame rate on the server update loop.
 Default: 60
-- PORT - the port the server will be started
+- PORT - the port the server will be started.
+Default: 1337
 - CORRECTION_TIME_STEP - in what interval should corrections be sent.
-Default: 50
+Default: 50 (ms)
-- FRIENDLY_FIRE - should friendly fire be on
+- FRIENDLY_FIRE - should friendly fire be turned on.
+Default: false
+- NET_PING_UPDATE_STEP - in what interval should ping calculations be done.
+Default: 2500 (ms)
+- RESPAWN_TIME_STEP - how much time should pass before player is respawned after death.
+Default: 3000 (ms)
+- INVULNERABLE_TIME_STEP - how much time should the player be invulnerable after respawn.
+Default: 2500 (ms)

 How to build with Grunt
 -------------